OctopusDeploy/docs/docs/key-concepts/tenants/index.md

 9. Easily implement simple multi-tenant deployment scenarios, and scale to support complex scenarios as your needs require.

-## Why should I care about multi-tenant deployments in Octopus Deploy?
+## Why should I care about multi-tenant deployments in Octopus Deploy? {#Tenants-WhyshouldIcareaboutmulti-tenantdeploymentsinOctopusDeploy?}

 > **Have you ever wanted to have multiple instances of your project deployed to each environment?
 You should consider multi-tenant deployments in Octopus Deploy.**